grusu6928/cs0060_Internship_Tracker/README.md

           - pdf_image2.png
     - internship_tracker.css

+Short overview:
-in the root directory, we have our main.py which handles the entire logic for Internship Tracker In this directory is a templates directory that hosts all of our HTML files In the directory above the templates, we have a static directory that hosts 2 directories client and images Client is used to store each user's pdfs upon upload Images stores the images we used for our favicon and our internships page
+main.py handles the logic for Internship Tracker templates directory holds all  HTML files static directory holds 2 directories client and images Client is used to store each user's pdfs upon upload Images stores the images we used for our favicon and our internships page